Medically reviewed by Mr Hyder Ridha, Consultant Plastic, Reconstructive & Aesthetic Surgeon

 Discussing all potential risks with Mr Ridha before the procedure is crucial to making an informed decision.

-Who is a good candidate?
+Who is suitable for a breast reduction?

 Breast reduction surgery is a personal decision.
 If you’re bothered by the feeling that your breasts are too large or cause you pain and discomfort, then a breast reduction is the ideal solution.
 A good candidate for this procedure should: